Mohit-2022/Market-Basket-Recommender/README.md

     Rank recommendations based on Lift

-    Return Top 5 complementary products , but unfortunately only 1 complementary products is refelcting considering association rule
+    Return up to Top 5 complementary products based on statistically significant association rules (Support, Confidence, Lift).
+    The number of recommendations may vary depending on the strength of product co-occurrence patterns in the dataset

   e) Model Deployment